28th Annual National Observance of Children’s Sabbaths® Celebration

 When Is It?

-The National Observance of Children’s Sabbaths is designated for the third weekend of each October—October 19-21, 2018 (and October 20-22, 2019).
+The National Observance of Children’s Sabbaths is designated for the third weekend of each October—October 18-20, 2019.
 However, many places of worship participate on alternate dates—other weekends in October and even different months—for a variety of reasons.
 What’s most important is finding a date that will work for your place of worship, and sharing information with CDF so we can connect efforts across dates, place, and traditions.